What's Aerial Yoga? How to Overcome and Invert Gravity

 Workout Swing Demo

 Reversing the force of gravity in supported inversions has many benefits.
-What would you mostly want to use a yoga swing for?
 Here is a list of the many benefits of hanging upside down with a yoga swing:

 - correct alignment

 - gain in flexibility by lengthening ligaments, tendons and muscles

 - relieve back pain by decompressing the spine with gentle traction

 - nourish and oxygenate brain cells for increased focus, speed, and memory

 - brighten mood and combat depression

 With aerial yoga you can stretch, strengthen and realign (put back in correct place) almost any part of your body.
 The most common areas to stretch and realign are the upper back, neck and shoulder areas.
 In this case you would just place the supporting fabric behind the upper back and enjoy, quite passively, the benefits of gravity doing the work for you.